Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 On this page:

-This subject is taught by the School of Mathematics, Statistics and Operations Research.
+This subject is taught by the School of Mathematics and Statistics.

-The study of Statistics provides an extremely useful complement to a range of other subject areas including sciences, geography, linguistics, and social policy.
-Advanced-level theoretical courses offer a range of options within a Statistics major, and a combination with Operations Research should also be considered.
+The study of Statistics provides an extremely useful complement to a range of other subject areas including sciences, geography, linguistics and social policy.
+Within the Statistics major there are three optional pathways:

 As information technology expands the opportunities to gather and analyse statistics, those with expertise in this area will be increasingly in demand.
 A firm foundation in statistics is a highly marketable skill for a graduate to have.

 - 30 100-level points from MATH and STAT

 - MATH 277 or STAT 292; 15 further 200-level MATH or STAT points; 30 further 200-level points from the Science Schedule or other approved courses

 - 30 300-level points; 30 further 300-level points from (MATH, OPRE, STAT) in which 15 points may be replaced by an approved 300-level course from another subject